English Mastery Insights

 A Tailored Approach for Every Need

 My name is Yasuhiro Shimizu.
 I am the owner and English consultant of Esteem School of English in Kanazawa City, Japan.
-I am writing to introduce you to bespoke private English lessons designed for Japanese students who either require professional one-to-one assistance in improving their English despite your tremendous effort or need to prepare for Japanese junior and high school entrance examinations when they eventually return to Japan.
+I am writing to introduce you to bespoke private English lessons designed for Japanese students who either require professional one-to-one assistance in improving their English to supplement education they receive at your institution or need to prepare for Japanese junior and high school entrance examinations when they eventually return to Japan.

 Understanding the CALP Gap